jonataubert/RLOD_B2XR/Readme.md

    | 12     | 3.480 |
    | 13     | 3.480 |

+Please contact me if you measured a voltage greater than 4 [V]

 If you have more than 100 [mV] of difference between the cells, then you should try to manually balance the pack by individually charging the concerned cells.
-As a an option (slower method) you can follow these recommendations (leave the battery plugged on the charger for up to 3 weeks) before or after the flash: https://beambreak.org/articles/xr_rlod_faq/#does-the-bms-balance
+As a an option (slower method) you can follow these recommendations (leave the battery plugged on the charger for up to 3 weeks) before the flash: https://beambreak.org/articles/xr_rlod_faq/#does-the-bms-balance

 Note 1: You could also read the min and max voltages using a CAN interface, see this article: https://beambreak.org/articles/xr_health_check/
-Note 2: I don't know if the flash method works if your cells way too unbalanced, I guess if you have more than 500 [mV] of difference it may RLOD straight away.
+Note 2: If you have more than 500 [mV] of difference it will throw the RLOD again straight away, thanks Venutech for the feedback!

 ## Add test clips to your FT232H

 To be more effective in the process, I suggest you to equip the pins D0 to D3 and GND with this type of probe, it will allow to easily connect it to the flash memory (see next step).
+Alternatively you can also use a breadboard.
 <img src="https://raw.githubusercontent.com/jonataubert/RLOD_B2XR/master/Pictures/FT232H_probes.jpg" width="30%">